The Wheeler Heights Aboriginal Site is situated on a large rock saddle within Red Hill Reserve, between Wheeler Creek and Middle Creek.

 Below this man is another man: Campbell suggested these two men (both of whom are carrying weapons) were fighting: “the central portion appears to represent a combat between two natives who exhibit energy in their attitudes; each has a boomerang in the right hand”.

-One of the more unusual engravings is that of what is either a sistrum (a “shell jingling instrument looped into a circle” (Cambell) ” or a “shell ornament” (McCarthy).
+One of the more unusual engravings has been described as either a sistrum which is a “shell jingling instrument looped into a circle” (Campbell) ” or a “shell ornament” (McCarthy).

 3 Comments